What is the difference between node1 and node2?

 What is Server-Side Signing?

 Server-Side Signing is a method that allows you to sign and pay for your user’s data securely without exposing your private key.
-You can learn more about Server-Side Signing here.
+It allows you to add gassless transactions to your dApp.

 Which Ethereum Testnet is supported on Devnet?